ValrynMilly/Automation/README.md

 # Automation
- A series of automation functions & programs.
+ A series of automated functions & programs.